-The ORA_ERRORFILE statement specifies the name of the user-customized SQL error file that PowerExchange uses for Oracle bulk data movement operations.
+The ORA\ERRORFILE statement specifies the name of the user-customized SQL error file that PowerExchange uses for Oracle bulk data movement operations.

-ORA ERRORFILE=file name
+ORA ERRORFILE=file

-Value: For the file_name variable, enter the path and file name that contains the SQL error codes that you want PowerExchange to treat as either recoverable or fatal.
-PowerExchange provides a sample error action file called ora8err.act in the PowerExchange installation directory.
+Value: For the file\name variable, enter the path and name of the file that contains the SQL error codes that you want PowerExchange to treat as either recoverable or fatal.

+PowerExchange provides a sample error action file, ora8err.act, in the PowerExchange installation directory.